coderofsalvation/kanban.bash/README.md

     | IN_PROGRESS
     |
     |
-    | 34 PRIV buy rose for girlfriend
+    | 34 PERSONAL buy rose for girlfriend

     $ ./kanban 34 DONE
     IN_PROGRESS -> DONE